farisachugthai/gruvbox_pygments/README.rst

 Original VimScript
 ------------------
-The only :mod:`Pygments` port I could find frequently uses hex colors not found in the original :ref:`Gruvbox`, and does not link colors in even a slightly similar manner to the original.
+The only :mod:`Pygments` port I could find frequently uses hex colors not found in the original `Gruvbox <https://github.com/morhetz/gruvbox>`_, and does not link colors in even a slightly similar manner to the original.

-Here's the relevant source code from the original :ref:`Gruvbox`.
+Here's the relevant source code from the original `Gruvbox <https://github.com/morhetz/gruvbox>`_.

 ..
 Source Code Blob {{{1